 Hotel Garni Sonnegg, Zweisimmen

 Please note!
 In terms of the existing national guidelines of the Swiss Ropeway Association and the Swiss Commission for the Prevention of Accidents on Snow Sport Runs, winter sports pistes, winter hiking trails and toboggan runs that are accessed by mountain railways are excluded.
 More information

 Share the trail - respect each other!

-In the Gstaad region, hikers, mountain bikers and other outdoor enthusiasts largely share the same trails.
+In the Destination Gstaad, hikers, mountain bikers and other outdoor enthusiasts largely share the same trails.
 It is therefore important that people are tolerant and considerate towards others.
 Mountain bikers should slow down to walking pace when overtaking other people and must give way to hikers when their paths cross on narrow trails.
 Hikers must accept mountain bikers as equal trail users and should make way for them where this is possible and sensible.

 - Use trails at your own risk.
 Adjust your riding to suit the terrain and your skill level.